cycloptux/GiselleBot-Documentation/docs/Fun And Games/social.md

 menu (the settings will not apply until you save them), or discard said changes.

-3.  \"Toggle in-server level-up notifications\" toggles whether users are notified when they gain a level, into a server channel.
+3. "Toggle in-server level-up notifications" toggles whether users are notified when they gain a level, into a server channel.
 You can enable option 3, or 4, or both at the same time.
 Default:
     **Disabled**
-4.  \"Toggle DM level-up notifications\" toggles whether users are notified when they gain a level, with a DM sent by .
+4. "Toggle DM level-up notifications" toggles whether users are notified when they gain a level, with a DM sent by .
 You can enable option 3, or 4, or both at the same time.
 Default: **Disabled**
-5.  \"Select in-server level-up notifications location\" lets you select one channel to be used as centralized level-up notifications channel.
+5. "Select in-server level-up notifications location" lets you select one channel to be used as centralized level-up notifications channel.
 If this option is enabled, all level-up notifications will be posted in this channel.
 Otherwise, level-up notifications will be sent to the same channel where the message triggering the level-up was posted.
 Default: **Same Channel**
-6.  \"Set a custom in-server level-up message\" lets you set a custom message to be posted as level-up message for in-server notifications.
+6. "Set a custom in-server level-up message" lets you set a custom message to be posted as level-up message for in-server notifications.
 See below for more customizations info.
-7.  \"Set a custom DM level-up message\" lets you set a custom message to be posted as level-up message for DM notifications.
+7. "Set a custom DM level-up message" lets you set a custom message to be posted as level-up message for DM notifications.
 See below for more customizations info.
-8.  \"Add channels to the level-up notifications blacklist/whitelist\" lets you select one or more channels that will be added to the blacklist (or whitelist, depending on the list mode). **Blacklist mode** will make any channel that is on the list **not to trigger**
+8. "Add channels to the level-up notifications blacklist/whitelist" lets you select one or more channels that will be added to the blacklist (or whitelist, depending on the list mode). **Blacklist mode** will make any channel that is on the list **not to trigger**